CompPsyUnion/2526-wechat-blogs/CONTRIBUTING.md

 ### Detailed Instructions

 #### 1. Propose Article Title and Outline

+> Of course, if you are confident enough, you can skip this step and start from [Step 3](#3-complete-manuscript-submission) by writing the complete content directly.
+On the other hand, if you are unsure whether your article content is appropriate, it is recommended to follow this process.

 You can propose your WeChat article by creating a new issue on the [Issue Page](https://github.com/CompPsyUnion/2526-wechat-blogs/issues).